Old Dominion vs. Florida International NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Old Dominion and its opponents have gone over the current 51-point total in five of eight games this season.
+- Old Dominion and its opponents have gone over the current 50.5-point total in five of eight games this season.

 Old Dominion Stats and Trends

-- In Old Dominion's eight games this season, it has four wins against the spread.
+- Old Dominion has played eight games, with four wins against the spread.

-- This season, the Monarchs won ATS in their only game as a favorite of 3 points or more.

-- Old Dominion's games this year have gone over the total in three out of eight opportunities (37.5%).
+- Old Dominion's games this year have hit the over in 37.5% of its opportunities (three times in eight games with a set point total).

 - Find the latest spread and moneyline odds for Old Dominion at SISportsbook.